Konume/Konume/README.md

 - Exploring and contributing to small projects to improve my coding skills.

 🌱 I’m currently learning ...
-- JavaScript, Python, and web development tools like HTML, CSS, and React.
+- JavaScript, C#, and web development tools like HTML, CSS, and React.

 👯 I’m looking to collaborate on ...
 - Open-source projects to learn from others and build my portfolio.